Friday, December 29, 2017

 Let me go ahead and put this out there by saying the years 2016 and 2017 were both shitstorms when it comes to American life in general and the status of politics in the United States specifically.
 The presidential campaign of 2016 was damn close to a suicide attempt by both major parties, with the Republican efforts taking on truly nightmarish qualities with the candidates they offered.
 Not far behind were the Democrats who decided that election cycle was a great time to have a philosophical civil war over just who was pure enough to lead the oppressed masses.
 The end result being unresolved bitterness combined with a self destructive petulance that, along with a large amount of criminal Russian meddling, resulted in the worst possible outcome.

 2017 didn't offer any reprieve from the ongoing slow motion national self-flagellation.
 Now there was some dark comedy aspects of the total incompetence shown by the Republicans as they attempted to repeal the Affordable Healthcare Act.
 Those stalwarts of supposed American values in Congress and their conservative intellectual think tanks had at least seven full years to develop a workable alternative of “Obamacare.”
 What they ended up proposing were bills so badly designed and, honestly, reprehensible that they couldn't get numerous conservative members of their own party to support them.
 The only conclusions that you can draw from how badly they fell on their faces is that the entire Republican leadership is either overwhelmingly stupid or that they just don't give a damn about seeing a workable program being established that offers affordable health care.
 Several years back a Democratic member of the United States House of Representatives once asked what was the Republican answer to affordable health care.
-The question was purely rhetorical but the answer was that people should just “die quickly.”
+The question was purely rhetorical but his answer, which is most certainly the republicans true belief was that people should just “die quickly.”

 Making matters worse, during his first year in office Trump showed a steely determination to insult and undermine our allies.
 Then attempted to start wars with both Iran and North Korea, and even China on his really bad days.
 At home his attacks on the free press and anyone that dares not worship him had all the hallmarks of petty, murderous dictators all through history.
 The icing on the bizarre cake though has to be Trump's love affair of Vlad Putin.
 It's impossible for any reasonable person not to think that relationship has long since moved into the realm of an over-the-top spy novel.
 The idea that an actual president of the United States might have been compromised by an enemy nation is now a strong possibility.